cdeshapriya/desec-stack/README.md

        echo DEDYN_NAME=${DOMAIN} >> .dedynauth
        chmod +x desec_certbot_hook.sh

-    Now we use certbot to obtain certificates, using the DNS challenge for authentication.
+    Now we use `certbot` to obtain certificates, using the DNS challenge for authentication.
+Your current directory should be `~/bin`

        certbot \
            --config-dir certbot/config --logs-dir certbot/logs --work-dir certbot/work \